Frequently Asked Questions

-Once you place your order for a test kit, the test kit will arrive to your house in 1-3 days (not including Sundays).
+Once you place your order for a test kit, the test kit will arrive to your house in 2-4 days (not including Sundays).
 Once you put your completed swabs in the mail, it takes around 7 days to get your results to you.
-You will receive a text or email from someone at Violet who will help you set up your results portal, and can walk you through the meaning of your results if you'd like!
+You will receive a call, text, email from Violet with your test results.

 What do I do if I notice an error in my order?

-Contact us anonymously by texting or calling (443) 267-7765.
+Contact us by texting or calling (443) 267-7765.
 You can also email email@example.com.
-You can also chat with us on this website.
 Someone will assist you within 24 hours.

 Can I get tested if I'm on my period?